goodeggs/bites/src/documents/posts/2015-01-16-commonjs-modules-make-brittle-singletons.md

   }
 ---

-We ocassionally rely on node's [module caching](http://nodejs.org/api/modules.html#modules_caching) to share a single instance throughout a full-stack javascript project.
+We occasionally rely on node's [module caching](http://nodejs.org/api/modules.html#modules_caching) to share a single instance throughout a full-stack javascript project.
 This strategy breaks more than we'd like.

 If modules `butternut` and `delicata` both `require('squash')`, they'll usually get the same (think `===`) squash instance.
 But not always.